Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

-Georgia Gov. Brian Kemp said dozens of people were still trapped in buildings damaged by the Category 4 hurricane.
+The Category 4 hurricane knocked out power to some hospitals in southern Georgia, and Gov. Brian Kemp said authorities used chainsaws to clear debris and open up roads.
 The storm had maximum sustained winds of 140 mph (225 kph) when it made landfall late Thursday in a sparsely populated region in Florida's rural Big Bend area, home to fishing villages and vacation hideaways where Florida's Panhandle and peninsula meet.

-The damage extended hundreds of miles to the north, with flooding as far away as northeast Tennessee, where a "dangerous rescue situation" was unfolding after 54 people were moved to the roof of the Unicoi County Hospital while rapid waters flooded the facility, according to Ballad Health.
+The damage extended hundreds of miles northward to northeast Tennessee, where a "dangerous rescue situation" was unfolding after 54 people were moved to the roof of the Unicoi County Hospital as water rapidly flooded the facility.

-In North Carolina, a lake used in the movie "Dirty Dancing" overtopped a dam.
-People in surrounding neighborhoods were evacuated, although there were no immediate concerns it was about to fail.
+In North Carolina, a lake featured in the movie "Dirty Dancing" overtopped a dam.
+People in surrounding neighborhoods were evacuated, although there were no immediate concerns it would fail.
+Meanwhile, the "catastrophic failure" of a dam spurred evacuation orders for all of downtown Newport, Tennessee, a city of about 7,000 people, officials said.

-Multiple hospitals in southern Georgia were without power, and authorities were “having a hard time getting to places,” so teams with chainsaws were “working to free up roads,” Kemp told a news conference.
-Tornadoes also were confirmed.
+Tornadoes hit some areas, including one in Nash County, North Carolina, that critically injured four people.

 Climate change has exacerbated conditions that allow such storms to thrive, rapidly intensifying in warming waters and turning into powerful hurricanes and typhoons, sometimes in a matter of hours.